Telegram Channel Analytics: Track Performance Like a Pro

 Comparing Incomparable Channels

-A news channel and a personal blog have different engagement patterns.
-Compare to similar channels, not dissimilar ones.
+A breaking news channel and a personal finance newsletter have fundamentally different engagement patterns.
+Compare your channel to similar channels in your specific niche, not to channels with different content models or audience expectations.

 Forgetting Qualitative Feedback